Tag Archives: Sean Baker

 With initial thoughts of an R-rated Little Rascals, the early scenes involve only the children as they create juvenile pranks including car spitting, bed jumping, and more serious mischief like setting fire to abandoned condos.

-The film’s final scene involving this treasured little girl is both heart-wrenching and poignant, as the scene is fraught with raw emotion on the part of Prince.
+The film’s final scene involving this treasured little girl is heart-wrenching and poignant, as the scene is fraught with raw emotion on the part of Prince.

 On the lookout for child predators and the police, he watches out for the kids, as he sadly knows their lives will only get worse as they grow into teenagers and adults, sure to experience misery or tragic lives.

 The most successful and riveting component of The Florida Project is the honest portrayal of the characters and the gritty, realism the viewer experiences.
-The fact that Baker shot the film entirely on location is immeasurable and key to the story.

-In a slice of life way, we are brought into this world for the duration of the film and learn the inner workings of the hotel, the streets, and the hotel parking lots.
-We live the lives of the characters and feel their struggles, their small triumphs, and most importantly empathize with their hopelessness- they are basically stuck, with little hope of finding a better life.
+In a slice-of-life way, we are brought into this world for the duration of the film and learn the inner workings of the hotel, the streets, and the hotel parking lots.
+We live the characters’ lives and feel their struggles and small triumphs.

-To avoid a complete downer of a film, Baker incorporates a few humorous moments-mainly the light and fun scenes between Halley and Moonee.
+To avoid a complete downer of a film, Baker incorporates a few humorous moments, mainly the light and fun scenes between Halley and Moonee.
 As they dance around in their hotel room or outside on the hotel lawn as an unexpected downpour erupts, the close bond between mother and child is apparent.

 The boisterous trio of kids also breaks up the monotonous adult tension of the other characters as they frolic and play without a care in the world.

-The adults versus kids outlook are apparent.
+The adults versus kids outlook is apparent.

 Oscar Nominations: Best Supporting Actor-Willem Dafoe